This is the page description.

 - click photo to read -

-A suburban American History professor's soccer mom contentment is disrupted when her increasingly militant husband forces a family move to West Africa to found a new nation.
+A suburban American Studies professor's soccer mom contentment is disrupted when her increasingly militant husband forces a family move to West Africa.

-When a notoriously devious but recently born-again investment broker plans his retirement in a sketchy faith-based merger, his equally cunning children fight back to protect their inheritance.
+When a recently born-again investment fund founder plans his retirement in a sketchy faith-based merger, his cunning adult children fight to protect their inheritance.

-On the virtual eve of trailblazing bank founder Ted Doherty's overdue 1965 retirement, his only son and heir to his empire, Teddy, is mysteriously killed during The Watts Riots.
+On the eve of trailblazing bank founder Ted Doherty's overdue 1965 retirement, his only son and heir to his empire, Teddy, is mysteriously killed during The Watts Riots.
 Left with a catatonically grieving wife and a broken legacy, deeply traditional Ted is forced to reimagine his family business by grudgingly flash-training his three daughters -- each on her own divergent path -- to operate a bank.

 When her Wall Street wunderkind husband loses everything they own, Naomi is forced to return to her Southern hometown and reconnect with her family.